Million Dollar Infield

-Million Dollar Infield is a 1982 made-for-TV film starring Bonnie Bedelia and Rob Reiner.
+Million Dollar Infield is a 1982 TV film starring Bonnie Bedelia and Rob Reiner.

+Plot

 Four wealthy Long Islanders play for an amateur softball team.
 All four men suffer from profound personal and professional problems, thus the weekly ball game becomes a method of working out their frustrations.
 So adept do they become at this cathartic activity that their team makes it to the statewide championship—which leads to yet another crisis.